Steve Pavlina . com

 I was involved in testing many of these recipes over the past year.
 I usually eat very simple foods (like plain fruit and brown rice), or I go all-out and make complicated gourmet dishes.
 It depends on whether or not I want to take the time to make something really flavorful.
 I found many of the recipes I tested for this book provide a nice bang per buck — lots of great flavor for very little time involved.
 I like that because it’s more efficient than making gourmet dishes that take twice as long.

-Anyway, a number of people have been asking me about vegan recipes, so my wife’s book would be a good place to start if you want to casually try some tasty vegan recipes that don’t require you to become a vegan chef to prepare them.
-You can visit www.VeganFamilyFavorites.com to learn more.
-You can even browse through photos of every recipe in the book.
+A number of people have been asking me about vegan recipes, so Erin’s book would be a good place to start if you want to casually try some tasty vegan recipes that don’t require you to become a vegan chef to prepare them.
 Since all the recipes are vegan, they’re naturally 100% cholesterol-free as well (cholesterol is only found in animal products).